DataONEorg/matlab-dataone/docs/walk-through.rst

 Record a script processing soil data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To **record a script** run, pass it to the RunManager's record() function, and add tag to to help keep track of your runs:
+To **record a script** run, pass it to the RunManager's record() function, and add a tag to to help keep track of your runs:

 .. code:: matlab